troglobit/watchdogd/README.md

   -h, --help               Display this help message and exit
 ```

-By default, with any arguments given on the command line, `watchdogd`
-opens `/dev/watchdog`, forks to the background and then tries to to set
+Without any arguments, `watchdogd` opens `/dev/watchdog`, forks to the
-a 20 sec WDT timeout.
-It then kicks every 10 sec.
-See below, in the
+background, tries to to set a 20 sec WDT timeout, and then kicks every
-Operation section, for more information.
+10 sec.
+See the [Operation](#operation) section for more information.

 **Example**

 ```shell
 watchdogd -T 120 -t 30 /dev/watchdog2
 ```

-Most WDT drivers only support 120 sec as lowest timeout, but `watchdogd`
-tries to set 20 sec timeout.
-Example values above are recommendations.

-`watchdogd` runs at the default UNIX priority (nice) level, unless the
-process monitor is activated, in which case it runs at an elevated real
-time priority.

 Features